 “Here in this place where shots rang out from guns that ended their lives, here in this place where they had pleaded for their lives, we appeal on you, our pope, to help us get justice,” said a letter written by the victims’ relatives addressed to Pope Francis as they converged on the massacre site two days before the fifth anniversary of the killings.

-It's not acceptable [to have no convictions yet because] it adds to the culture of impunity.
+it adds to the culture of impunity.”]

 “It has been five years since this happened.
 It has been five years since our children lost their fathers and mothers; it has been five years since we lost spouses who were supposed to help us build our homes; it has been five years since we lost siblings who once played with us, but now are buried beneath the ground,” said the letter, read out by Grace Morales, whose husband Rosell and sister Marites Cabitas were among those killed.